Shrishti-Bhasin/aws-devops-project-implementation/README.md

 This project is based on/forked from https://github.com/Shrishti-Bhasin/ultimate-devops-project-demo

-All the screenshots and implementations in this repository refelct my personal hands-on work built upon the origial source code.
+All the screenshots and implementations in this repository refelct my personal hands-on work built upon the original source code.